Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Result: 71:53:19

-If you have a Library Database then you can move this Function into that database so that you don't have to copy the code into all your other databases.
+If you maintain a library database, you can move this function there so that you don’t need to copy the code into every other database.

-A library database is a common database that you have created with all your custom functions or custom wizards that you can attach to your other Projects.
-This method will enable you to use these functions in your other projects without duplicating codes in all of them.
-For a detailed discussion on this subject, visit the page MS-Access and Reference Library.
+A library database is a common repository containing your custom functions, modules, or wizards that can be referenced by other projects.
+Using this approach allows you to reuse functions across multiple databases without duplicating code.
+For a detailed discussion on this topic, see the page MS-Access and Reference Library.

-Please leave your comments or suggestions for improvement of the FormatTime() function in the Comments Section, at the end of this post.
+We welcome your comments or suggestions for improving the FormatTime() function.
+Please leave them in the Comments Section at the end of this post.

 Share: